-This was NOT chicken vindaloo by any stretch of the imagination.
-It was a nice spice filled Indian inspired dish.
+It was a nice spice filled Indian inspired dish, but not what I consider to be chicken vindaloo.
 If you like your Indian food on the mild side, then this is for you.

 This is a wonderful recipe - very easy to make and full of taste.
 Received rave reviews from my husband and kids.
 I left out the potatoes and served with whole wheat naan.
 Thank you so much for sharing.

 I would give it 2.5 starts but that is not an option.
 I think this dish has potential but it just was not there.
 I agree with one reviewer that the dish has flaws.
 I took that person's advice and did not add the toasted spices so early in the process, but I don't know if that made a difference.
 But the chicken was finished well before the potatoes.
 In fact we gave up on them likely about 20 minutes after the chicken was done.
 One option would be to microwave the potatoes some first.

 However, to me even though we added all those spices I tasted mostly the cayenne pepper.
 My boyfriend on the other hand said the dish was bland.
 He suggested the dish would be better slow cooked so the spices can get into the chicken and the potatoes.
 So perhaps that would help.
 But as written I would never make it again.
 I love Indian food and with all the Indian spices I had high hopes though.

 This was okay.
 It's not quite the right spice combination for my taste and not quite spicy enough - maybe I need to add more cayenne pepper.
 The potatoes weren't quite done after 20 plus minutes of simmering.